If Airbags Deploy, Is the Car Totaled? Not Always

 Xem Ngay

-If your insurer declares your vehicle a total loss[2]:
+If your insurance company declares your car a total loss after airbag deployment[6]:

 Xem Ngay